techiediaries/efficientcoder2/_posts/new/2022-09-15-8-watch-compile-typescript-to-javascript.md

 ---
 layout: post
-title: "Watch and compile TypeScript code to JavaScript"
+title: "[8] Watch and compile TypeScript code to JavaScript"
 image: "images/content/updating-angular-cli-projects.png"
 excerpt: "Now, with ts-node, we don't need to compile TypeScript before running it.
 While this is ideal for development, it will require us to restart the script every time we make a change."
 categories: [webdev]